nodeheap/nodeheap-node/README.md

 4) E-mails of those you want to access our dashboard (we use Google SSO)
 5) Phone numbers that you want to receive text alerts

+After this is done, you'll get some access at [nodeheap.com](https://www.nodeheap.com/).

 ### Sending stats to NodeHeap from your node

 To push stats up to the NodeHeap service at a regular interval, you'll need to run a cronjob on your node.